Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - Spent some time reflashing another RPi and updating it up.
 Issues with the headless connection through wifi but fixable.

 #### Juliette:
+- Continued tutorial for a longer app with Flask

 #### Marco:
 - partially installed the neccesary ROS software needed to operate lidar (still proving to be tricky)